 - b) The proposed lots can be provided with municipal services (i.e. snow removal, fire protection, school bussing, etc.) with reasonable efficiency and cost to the municipality; - c) The proposed lots have access to potable water; - d) The proposed lots will have direct and legal access to an all-weather road.
 Joint access may be permitted in some instances, and encouraged with respect to provincial highways, subject to registration of a right-of-way agreement or declaration of right-of-way on the resulting titles; - e) Lots must be located where it is possible to maintain mutual separation distances between individual residences and livestock operations based upon Provincial Land Use Policies, subject to approved variances if required; and - f) Subdivision design standards, access and servicing standards will be specified, as appropriate, in the municipal zoning by-laws and development agreements. - 5.
-Lots will be a minimum of two acres with a minimum frontage requirement of 198 feet (60 feet), unless served by a holding tank as the means of onsite wastewater management. - 6.
-In areas where riparian setbacks, wetlands, and/or flood hazard areas impact the buildable area of a site, a lot size of greater than two acres may be required as determined through the subdivision review process. - Municipal zoning by-laws may allow for animal keeping in areas designated Rural Mixed Use, subject to compliance with use-specific standards.
+The Rural Mixed Use Area is intended to maintain the rural character of the area.
+Lots will be a minimum of two acres with a minimum frontage requirement of 198 feet (60 feet), unless served by a holding tank as the means of onsite wastewater management.
+Intensive residential development should be directed to Principal or Settlement Centre areas. - 6.
+In areas where riparian setbacks, wetlands, and/or flood hazard areas impact the buildable area of a site, a lot size of greater than two acres may be required as determined through the subdivision review process. - 7.
+Municipal zoning by-laws may allow for animal keeping in areas designated Rural Mixed Use, subject to compliance with use-specific standards. - 8.
+Property owners and developers should be aware that the normal on-going operations of surrounding agricultural enterprises include noise, odour and dust as part of the acceptable characteristics of rural life.